volodya-lombrozo/newsman/docs/do-you-trust-me.md

        - The server is weak, we may fail the delivery of the dataset, report milestone will be missed [#557].
 ```

-Since we made three separate requests, the responses predictably came back in different formats.
 We have at least one simple and fast solution to this problem.
 Can you guess which one?
 That's right, let's throw even more AI at it.
 More and more AI!